onnela-lab/forest/docs/source/jasmine.md

 (5) all_memory_dict (.pkl)\
     - It is also a dictionary, with the key as user ID and the value as a numpy array of other parameters for the user.
 If it is your first time run the code, it is set to NULL by default.
 If you want to continue your analysis from here in the future, all_memory_dict is expected to be an input in your new analysis and it will be updated in that run.
 The size of the file should be fixed overtime.

+(6) locations_log (.json)\
+    - json file created if `save_osm_log` is set to True.
+It contains information on the places visited by the user, their tags and the time of visit.

 ##  Description of functions in package:
 `data2mobmat.py`
 This file contains the functions to convert the raw GPS data to a mobility matrix (2d numpy array), where each column represents movement status(flight/pause/undecided), starting latitude, starting longitude, starting timestamp, ending latitude, ending longitude, ending timestamp.
 This module focuses on summarizing observed data to trajectories but not unobserved period.